This post contains affiliate links.

 Today is Day One of the Come Blog-A-Long year of projects.
-In April, I posted my annual crafting goals to complete by May 1, 2012.
-One of my goals is to work my way through Crochet Master Class: Lessons and Projects from Today’s Top Crocheters by Jean Leinhauser and Rita Weiss.
+My goals is to work my way through Crochet Master Class: Lessons and Projects from Today’s Top Crocheters by Jean Leinhauser and Rita Weiss.

 Instead of creating all of the patterns in the book, I’d like to make my own project using each of the techniques in the book.
 Let me go back to the beginning to explain why I picked this book and this project.